-Goleudy offers a personalised, emotional and practical support to help victims, families and witnesses survive crime and make them stronger.
+Goleudy offers a personalised, emotional and practical support service to help victims, families and witnesses survive crime and make them stronger.
 The service is free and confidential, whether or not the crime has been reported and regardless of when it happened.
-Goleudy also provides a service to identify and manages the level of risk amongst victims of anti-social behaviour, to improve community safety, and reduce the impact on residents of Dyfed Powys.
+Goleudy also provides a service to identify and manage the level of risk amongst victims of anti-social behaviour, to improve community safety and reduce the impact on residents of Dyfed Powys

 Drug and Alcohol Services for Powys

 The objective of Kaleidoscope Powys is to reduce harm caused by substance misuse to service users, people close to them and the wider community.
 Kaleidoscope also works to identify and engage with offenders from the time they are arrested to their sentence, and maximize the proportion of individuals who successfully complete treatment programmes.

 Operating in Carmarthenshire, Ceredigion and Pembrokeshire, the aim of the Dyfed Drug and Alcohol Service is to reduce harm caused by substance misuse to service users, people close to them and the wider community.
 Dyfed's Drug and Alcohol Service also works to identify criminals and engage with them from the time they are arrested until their sentence, and maximize the proportion of individuals who succeed in completing treatment programmes.

 Llamau offers a debriefing, support and mediation service for children and young people who have been reported 'missing' and are at risk of sexual exploitation or victimisation, and also their families.